dgcampbe/Bach-in-a-Box/Readme.txt

 I have been working on migrating to Linux so Linux-related things are in the works.
 I am working on making this program work in Linux.

+I don't know how well tkinter of os.path work in Linux, I will do more research.
+This is mostly just for Windows for the time being though.

-If for some reason the Linux version fails to work in Linux, trying a command called dos2unix can on it should work.
+If for some reason the Linux version fails to work in Linux, try running dos2unix can on it.

-Idk about other distros of Linux, but dos2unix is easy to get for Arch in the AUR.
+Idk about other distros of Linux, but the dos2unix package is easy to get for Arch in the AUR.

-If you are using Windows, I think everything would just work.

-A little new to Github :)
+I beleive that everything is working as fine as can be for Windows (excluding bugs in the program itself :P)

+Still need a way to recognize that E# is F, etc.

 I doubt anyone in the right mind would want to use this code for anything, but if you do feel free. :P